Bancroft Roman Villa

 During the Middle Iron Age the large round house was replaced by 15 smaller ones.
 The village had shrunk by the Later Iron Age and it is during this period that there is clear evidence of farming at the site that later became Bancroft villa, with the creation of field boundaries.

-The First Roman Villa (AD 100)
+The First Roman Villa

-and 9 were probably barns.
-In Building 9, the roof was supported by a row of substantial posts, which probably also carried partitions for animal stalls in the west side of the building.
+It is difficult to say what most of the farm buildings were used for.
+From their large size, Buildings 2 and 9 were probably barns.
+In Building 9, the roof was supported by a row of substantial posts, that probably also carried partitions for animal stalls in the west side of the building.
 Building 3 may have been a granary, with a raised floor to keep out rats, mice and moisture.
-Building 11, with its central hearth, was probably a farm labourer’s house, as was probably building 12, both placed at a discreet distance from the farmhouse.
+Building 11 and 12 were thought to have been a farm laborers' houses, both placed at a discreet distance from the farmhouse.

 To the east of the trackway was Building 10, a small but substantial structure with a cobbled floor and evidence of glazed windows.
 South of this were two walled enclosures, possibly vegetable gardens, close to the brook.